 - Works perfectly for 4K streaming

-As a matter of fact, both these modems look like estranged brothers, with a similar design, processing setup, and aesthetics making them virtually indistinguishable at times.
-However, I actively reviewed each aspect of both these modems, i.e., the Netgear CM1000 and Netgear CM1100, thereby tracking them beyond the usual DOCSIS 3.1 technology.
+Both these modems look like estranged brothers, with a similar design, processing setup, and aesthetics making them virtually indistinguishable at times.
+However, I actively reviewed each aspect of these modems, i.e., the Netgear CM1000 and Netgear CM1100, tracking them beyond the usual DOCSIS 3.1 technology.
 32×8 channel bonding support for DOCSIS 3.0 fallback and a standard web interface.

-Despite the endless similarities, I liked the Netgear CM1100 better, owing to the better cost-to-ownership ratio and ability to assume higher, multi-gig speeds.
-While the processing setup and internal circuitry remain comparable, it eventually comes down to better port arrangement and competitive pricing that puts the Netgear CM1100 on a higher pedestal as compared to the CM1000.
+Despite the endless similarities, I liked the Netgear CM1100 better, owing to the better cost-to-ownership ratio and ability to assume higher multi-gig speeds.
+While the processing setup and internal circuitry remain comparable, it eventually comes down to better port arrangement and competitive pricing that puts the Netgear CM1100 on a higher pedestal than the CM1000.